Mokosha/netcode-io/README.md

 ## Development

 These bindings were developed using `stack` in the "usual" way.
 We expect that anyone building from source to use the same workflow.
+The only major dependency is on the `sodium` library. `netcode-io` uses at least version `1.0.16`.
+Below are various ways for integrating this into your Haskell build ecosystem.

 ### Windows